 Providing perspective is a vital component to the manager’s role in career development management.
 The manager’s perspective is necessary in order for individuals to achieve alignment between who they are (their identity), what they want (their goals), and what the organization needs from them.
 That perspective is most important when team members are experiencing gaps.
 One type of gap arises when an employee’s perception of their identity differs from their reputation (i.e., how their manager and others perceive them).
 Gaps also arise when an individual’s goals are misaligned with the organization’s reality.
 Even when small, these gaps can have significant implications on an employee’s career development, and it is the manager’s responsibility to communicate these gaps with their team members and offer perspective on how to close them.

 The third way that managers can help support their team members’ career journeys is by creating possibilities.
 Managers have a unique vantage point within the organization.
 They work closely with their team members each day, which allows them to develop a good understanding of their values, strengths, interests, and goals.
 At the same time, they are also in position to be aware of the larger organizational strategy as well as to work with people that their team members may never come across in their day-to-day responsibilities – whether it’s senior leaders within the same department or managers and leaders across the organization.
 Because of this, one of the best ways to add value to their team members’ career development is to intentionally create possibilities for them, both by connecting them to new opportunities within the organization as well as to people they might not otherwise meet.

 Aligning individual aspirations with the constant pressure of organizational expectations can be a daunting task.
 For many managers, it can feel like two jobs in one.
 However, the three simple steps we reviewed above can go a long way to demystifying the process and creating a more engaging and productive team culture.
-To learn more, check out our coaching services.
+To learn more about career development management, check out our coaching services.